Woods produces old magic at 17th hole, but falls short of win

 “My game was quite solid this entire week.
 As a whole, I felt very good about what I did this week.”

-Right from the start, Woods was serenaded with shouts of “We love you, Tiger!” and “C’mon Big Cat!”
+Right from the start, Woods was serenaded with shouts of“We love you, Tiger!” and“C’mon Big Cat!”

 One man told his friend standing off the second fairway: “I’m here for one reason.
 Tiger.”